Klaxons keyboardist James Righton reveals his role in forming ABBA reunion band

-James Righton, founding keyboardist of alt-rock outfit Klaxons, has revealed his role in helping ABBA form their ten-piece reunion band.
+James Righton, founding keyboardist of nu-rave pioneers Klaxons, has revealed his role in helping ABBA form their 10-piece reunion band.

 Righton – who recently dropped a new single of his own, the Soulwax-assisted ‘Release Party’ – shared the tidbit on Instagram over the weekend, posting a photo of himself and ABBA member Benny Andersson working together in a Swedish studio.